-- Available transportation services in Berkshire County; - Berkshire County demographics; - Social and economic characteristics of Berkshire County Communities.
+- Available transportation services in Berkshire County; - · Berkshire County demographics; - Social and economic characteristics of Berkshire County Communities.

-As illustrated in Figure 3 on the following page, seniors living in ten Berkshire County Communities, Becket, Florida, Hancock, Mount Washington, Monterey, New Marlborough, Otis, Peru, Sandisfield, and Windsor, don't have access to any public or human services transportation.
-There are significant transportation gaps for the seniors living in these ten communities.
+As illustrated in Figure 3 on the following page, seniors living in two Berkshire County Communities, New Marlborough and Sandisfield, don't have access to public or human services transportation.
+There are significant transportation gaps for the seniors living in these two communities.
 Seniors in these communities depend on their family members and friends to attend medical appointments or pay higher costs for transportation services provided by private taxis and ambulance services that are not subsidized.